-- 1. If you change the hardware configuration with the stand-alone version of IOCP and you use a z/OS system or if you use a VM system on which you have chosen to use HCM and HCD, make the same changes using HCM or HCD and rewrite the IOCDS before performing the power-on reset.
-This action ensures consistency between the software and hardware configurations and makes the CPC capable of dynamic I/O configuration. - 2.
-If you change the hardware configuration with the stand-alone version of IOCP and you use a VM system but do not use HCM and HCD, make any appropriate changes to the VM system before performing the power-on reset.
-If VM cannot sense all the device changes in the hardware configuration during initial program load (IPL), modify the real I/O configuration file and regenerate your operating system, or modify the system configuration file and re-IPL your operating system.
-These actions ensure consistency between the software and hardware configurations.
-(The real I/O configuration file is HCPRIO.
-The system configuration file is SYSTEM CONFIG.) - For a CPC capable of dynamic I/O configuration, you must rewrite the IOCDS from VM using the DYN option and perform a power-on reset. - 3.
+1. If you change the hardware configuration with the stand-alone version of IOCP and you use a z/OS system or if you use a VM system on which you have chosen to use HCM and HCD, make the same changes using HCM or HCD and rewrite the IOCDS before performing the power-on reset.
+This action ensures consistency between the software and hardware configurations and makes the CPC capable of dynamic I/O configuration.

+- 2. If you change the hardware configuration with the stand-alone version of IOCP and you use a VM system but do not use HCM and HCD, make any appropriate changes to the VM system before performing the power-on reset.
+If VM cannot sense all the device changes in the hardware configuration during initial program load (IPL), modify the system configuration file and re-IPL your operating system.
+These actions ensure consistency between the software and hardware configurations. - For a CPC capable of dynamic I/O configuration, you must rewrite the IOCDS from VM using privilege class B and perform a power-on reset. - 3.
 For a VSE system, if you change the hardware configuration with the stand-alone version of IOCP, update your software configuration to reflect the changes (modify the ASI Procedure file).
 Doing so ensures consistency between the software and hardware configurations.